menisadi/spotify-vs-lastfm/writing/final.md

 ![visual-comarison](plots/spotvslast.png)

 As you can see my instincts where right regrading "Sunset".
-In general the two lists doesn't look unrelated but there are significant discrepancies.
+In general the two lists don't look unrelated but there are significant discrepancies.
 But how bad is it?
 How far are the two lists from each other?
 What does "far" even mean in this context?